What do new hires think of your company after their first day on the job?

 Here are a few ideas you may wish to utilize:

 1.)
 Preboarding.
 Provide new hires with information about the company and use online forms to obtain required employee information before they’re even in the door on their first day.

 2.)
 Have a structured onboarding process.
 Discuss training, mutually agreed milestones, assessments and other important topics.
 Select an enthusiastic discussion leader.

 3.)
 Assign a mentor.
 New employees appreciate an insider’s view to help navigating the company.
 The bigger the company, the more complex the process.
 Create a mentoring program where seasoned employees show new hires the ropes.

 4.)
 Make room for safe failure.
 No transition is easy.
-Make sure that during the early days new employees are given autonomy, with a safety net in the form of a partner or back-up colleague who can catch issues before they get out of hand.
+Make sure that during the early days new employees are given autonomy, with a safety net in the form of a mentor, partner or back-up colleague who can catch issues before they get out of hand.
 Provide plenty of immediate feedback so that new employees can learn from their mistakes.